NoamRosenberg/autodeeplab/README.md

-# AutoML for Image Segmentation and Detection
+# AutoML for Image Semantic Segmentation
-This is an open-source project of AutoML for object detection & segmentation as well as semantic segmentation.

-Currently this repo contains a pytorch implementation for [Auto-Deeplab](https://arxiv.org/abs/1901.02985).
+Currently this repo contains a pytorch implementation for [Auto-Deeplab](https://arxiv.org/abs/1901.02985) which out-performs that of the original paper.

 Following the popular trend of modern CNN architectures having a two level hierarchy.
 Auto-Deeplab forms a dual level search space, searching for optimal network and cell architecture.